NovaVolunteer/Machine-Learning-I-GW/README.md

-# Machine-Learning-I-GW - Add text
+# Machine-Learning-I-GW -
+Hello this repository will hold the majority of the course content to include code and slides